cran/xhaz/README.md

 ## Installation

-The most recent version of `xhaz` can be installed directly from the repository using the `devtools` package
+The most recent version of `xhaz` can be installed directly from the cran repository using

-    devtools::install_gitlab("/biostat_sesstim/xhaz")
+    install.packages("xhaz")

 `xhaz` depends on the `stats`, `survival`, `optimParallel`, `optimx`, `numDeriv`, `statmod`, `gtools` and `splines` packages which can be